The Benefits of Healthy Rivalries for Creatives: Examples from the lives of Picasso, Matisse, Pollok & de Kooning

 You may have noticed Smee neglected to include any women artists in his book.

-This is unfortunate because both male and female artists would benefit from reading in-depth stories of great women artists whose professional differences with colleagues were viewed as epic rivalries (as opposed to “catfights,” romantic jealousy or envy as they sometimes are).
-But the book is still well worth a read.
+This is unfortunate because we would benefit from reading in-depth stories of great women artists whose professional differences with colleagues were viewed as epic rivalries (as opposed to “catfights,” romantic jealousy or envy as they sometimes are).

 In his intro Smee addresses leaving women out of the text by explaining there weren’t any rivalries including major women artists during the modern art time period he focused on.